TannerGilbert/LoRa-Introduction/LoRaWAN Node on The Things Network Example/README.md

 ![Payload Formats](doc/payload_formats.PNG)

-If you now look at the data tab you'll be able to see the data as plain text.
+If you now look at the data tab you'll be able to see the data as decoded elements.

 ![](doc/decoded_data.PNG)